awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up-cwlogs.md

 To specify CloudWatch Logs as the output when you send a command from the AWS Management Console, choose **CloudWatch Output** in the **Output options** section\.
 Optionally, you can specify the name of CloudWatch Logs group where you want to send command output\.
 If you don't specify a group name, Systems Manager automatically creates a log group for you\.
 The log group uses the following naming format: aws/ssm/*SystemsManagerDocumentName*\.

-If you execute commands by using the AWS CLI, then you must specify the `cloud-watch-output-config` section in your command\.
+If you run commands by using the AWS CLI, then you must specify the `cloud-watch-output-config` section in your command\.
 This section enables you to specify the `CloudWatchOutputEnabled` parameter, and optionally, the `CloudWatchLogGroupName` parameter\.
 Here is an example:

 ```
 aws ssm send-command --document-name "AWS-RunPowerShellScript" --parameters commands=["echo helloWorld"] --targets "Key=instanceids,Values=an instance ID” --cloud-watch-output-config '{"CloudWatchLogGroupName":"log group name","CloudWatchOutputEnabled":true}'